Salary Calculator for Indian Salaried Employees

 House Rent Allowance

 HRA is a special allowance specifically granted to an employee by his employer towards payment of rent for the residence of the employee.
 This component generally forms a major portion of allowances, ranging between 24% to 50% of Basic pay & Dearness Allowance.
-Salaried individuals residing in rented homes can claim this exemption and reduce their tax liability.
+Salaried individuals residing in rented homes and in receipt of HRA can claim this exemption and reduce their tax liability.
 For further information on conditions attached and level of exemptions, refer our article HRA Calculator (House Rent Allowance)

 Children Education Allowance